Chairman+ View Bio

-Sarah Longwell joined the Log Cabin Republicans National Board in 2011 and currently serves as Treasurer.
+Sarah Longwell joined the Log Cabin Republicans National Board in 2011 and currently serves as Vice-Chair.
 She also serves on the Leadership Committee of Young Conservatives for the Freedom to Marry.

 Sarah is a Vice President at a communications firm in Washington D.C.
 She has delivered expert testimony before numerous state legislatures, appears frequently in the national media, and is quoted in hundreds of news stories each year.
 Her opinion pieces have been published in top tier newspapers including in the New York Times, USA Today, the Washington Post, and the Los Angeles Times.